digitallyinduced/ihp/Guide/controller.markdown

 ## Action Execution

-When calling a function to send the response, IHP will stop execution of the action.
+When calling a function to send the response, IHP will stop the execution of the action.
 Internally this is implemented by throwing and catching a [`ResponseException`](https://ihp.digitallyinduced.com/api-docs/src/IHP.ControllerSupport.html#ResponseException).
 Any code after e.g. a `render SomeView { .. }` call will not be called.
 This also applies to all redirect helpers.

 Here is an example of this behavior: